Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

     </details>

 26. Which of the following AWS offerings is a MySQL-compatible relational database service that can scale capacity automatically based on demand?
-    - A. Amazon Neptune.
+    - A. Amazon Neptune.[graph based database service]
     - B. Amazon Aurora.
-    - C. Amazon RDS for SQL Server.
+    - C. Amazon RDS for SQL Server. [not MySQL-compatible and doesn’t have the same auto-scaling features as Aurora]
-    - D. Amazon RDS for PostgreSQL.
+    - D. Amazon RDS for PostgreSQL.[not MySQL-compatible and doesn’t have the same auto-scaling features as Aurora]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B
     </details>

 27. Which of the following can help protect your EC2 instances from DDoS attacks?
 (Choose TWO)
-    - A. AWS CloudHSM.
+    - A. AWS CloudHSM. [hardware-based key management for encryption.]
     - B. Security Groups.
-    - C. AWS Batch.
+    - C. AWS Batch[compute for running batch jobs]
-    - D. AWS IAM.
+    - D. AWS IAM.[create user access and permission doesnt protect network level attacks]
     - E. Network Access Control Lists (Network ACLs).

     <details markdown=1><summary markdown='span'>Answer</summary>